Clare Woods: The Unquiet Head

 22 Oct 2011 - 29 Jan 2012

 Her large-scale paintings (approximately 10 metres in length) use layers of enamel paint on aluminium.
-The paintings are often visually ambiguous and claustrophobic in their detail, combining abstraction and controlled figuration, held together by webs of paint and luscious reflective surfaces.
+They are often visually ambiguous and claustrophobic in their detail, combining abstraction and controlled figuration, held together by webs of paint and luscious reflective surfaces.

 The exhibition was supported by the Audrey & Stanley Burton Charitable Trust.